duffney/notation-sign-action/README.md

 | image-name | string   | The full name of the container image (registry/image-name:tag)| true    |  |

 > **IMPORTANT**
-> The Notary Sign Action assumes the Notation CLI is installed.
+> The Notation Sign Action assumes the Notation CLI is installed.
 To add the Notation CLI to your runner, use the [setup-notation](https://github.com/Duffney/setup-notation) action.

 ## Required Environment Variables